Dionisiy/CA/introduction-to-for-loops-in-js.md

 ### **Syntax**:

 `var arrayName = [data, data, data];`

 Any time you see data surrounded by`[ ]`, it is an array.

+### **Array positions**

+The position of things in arrays is fixed.
+So we just need to know the array name \(here, it is `junkData`\), and the position of the data we want, and we're done.

+Small complication: the position \(or the index\) of each bit of data is counted starting from 0, not 1.

+1. First element in the array:`junkData[0]`
+2. Third element in the array:`junkData[2]`

+Arrays have 0-based indexing, so we start counting the positions from 0.